kelu124/echomods/Readme.md

 * set the gain on the AFE using Doj v1.2
 * use the GetSuppliersList function to list equipment suppliers
 * Add PCBA
- * fill in probe if necessary -> need oil in it (see AMZ)
 * Test UHF probe
-* order tobo.alt
 * board pulser + processing + ADC for RPi
 * add some ideas for [the pulser](https://electronics.stackexchange.com/questions/212667/ultrasound-transducer-excitation-frequency-transistor-type?rq=1) to the alt.pulser board
 * get orders from Sam CN.
 * remove gitbook MD files from the log
 * link to files in the log (python)
-* put back good ino for pulser
-* quickstart installs and tests (see Charles email)
-* Adding the descs for modules and power needs
-* Removing double Autogen tags
 * Main readme as TPL
 * DICOM rest of images